ryukau/VSTPlugins/docs/manual/ClangSynth/ClangSynth_en.md

 This section only lists the parameters different to ClangSynth.

 #### Tremolo
-Modulation source of tremolo is the output of oscillator.
-Intention is to crudely imitate the distance from vibrating object to microphone.
+Intention of tremolo is to crudely imitate the distance from vibrating object to microphone.
+Modulation signal is sine wave.

 Mix